kursjan/petitparser2/README.md

 # PetitParser2 [![Build Status](https://travis-ci.org/kursjan/petitparser2.svg?branch=master)](https://travis-ci.org/kursjan/petitparser2)

+PetitParser2 is a new version of [PetitParser](http://www.lukas-renggli.ch/blog/petitparser-1) that allows to define flexible and high-performance parsers.

 ## Key Features
+- Modular, composable and easy to extend
+- Natural, easy-to follow grammar definitions
+- High performance
+- Supports sensitive-parsing [TBD]
+- Supports bounded seas [TBD]
+- Contains dedicated browser and debugger

-Why to switch from PetitParser to PetitParser2?
+## Why to switch from PetitParser to PetitParser2?

 ### Better performance
 The performance of PetitParser2 is 2-5 times better compared to PetitParser, when used in optimized mode.
 The optimizations are based on the technologies of [PetitCompiler](http://scg.unibe.ch/scgbib?query=Kurs16a&display=abstract).
 To optimize, simply call `optimize` before `parse:`.